Why is Leo Rover the way it is?

 The Turtle rover attached to a backpack

-The thing with the rover’s size was also a matter of the wheels' design because their size needs to be suitable for the size of the vehicle itself.
+Another aspect the Leo Rover's size depended on was the wheels' design as their size needs to be suitable for the size of the vehicle itself.
 The robot’s wheels are the most difficult part to design and since we didn’t want to manufacture tires on our own, the Leo Rover’s wheel is actually built to fit a pre-made tire from RC cars.

-In general, Turtle became a spiritual successor of Scorpio as it was the culmination of what some of us had learned while creating Scorpio, and served as the base for us to continue developing hardware and software for mobile robotics, a mantle later taken up by Leo Rover.
+In general, the Turtle became a spiritual successor of the Scorpio as it was the culmination of what some of us had learned while creating student association rover and it served as the foundation for our team to continue our hardware and software development for mobile robotics – a mantle later taken up by the Leo Rover.

 Shape and looks